AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-cli-ref.md

 ### `--yes`, `-y`

-Answer &quot;yes&quot; to confirmation questions; accept the default value for other questions; disable interaction
+Answer "yes" to confirmation questions; accept the default value for other questions; disable interaction

 -  Default: `false`
 -  Does not accept a value

 ### `--no-interaction`

 Do not ask any interactive questions; accept default values.
-Equivalent to using the environment variable: &lt;comment&gt;MAGENTO_CLOUD_CLI_NO_INTERACTION=1&lt;/comment&gt;
+Equivalent to using the environment variable: \<comment>MAGENTO_CLOUD_CLI_NO_INTERACTION=1\</comment>

 -  Default: `false`
 -  Does not accept a value